Amy Stepp, M.D.

 Medical School: SUNY Downstate

-Interests / Hobbies: hiking, rock climbing, skiing, biking, playing piano, finding new restaurants
+Interests / Hobbies: hiking, rock climbing, skiing, biking, playing piano, finding new restaurants, exploring new places

-Medical interests: Puzzles (diagnostic reasoning, and physiologic background/understanding); thinking of NICU, PICU, or general practice at the moment
+Medical interests: Puzzles (diagnostic reasoning, and physiologic background/understanding); thinking of endocrine versus general practice at the moment though also interested in neonatal and critical care medicine (but it's nice to talk to patients too)

-Personal goals: Short term (hopefully winter ’17-18): to climb Mount Washington in the winter/early spring and ski down Tuckerman’s Ravine; long term: to be an all-around awesome doctor and have a positive impact on my patients’ lives
+Personal goals: Short term: vacation out of this country; long term: to be an all-around awesome doctor and have a positive impact on my patients’ lives

 Why Maine Medical Center: I was looking for a residency in New England that would give me a great foundation in general pediatrics to prepare me for whatever I decide to pursue afterwards.
 I also realized towards the beginning of my interview trail that I liked smaller programs with fewer fellows, as I got the impression that residents from these programs were being well trained to be independent practitioners, and had great relationships with their attendings.
 Lastly, I wanted to get the heck out of NYC because I felt it was just a bit too big and crowded for my personal liking (with so much traffic!), and I wanted something with more access to the outdoors.
 Portland is smaller and more comfortable than NYC with little to no traffic, a great foodie town (the Old Port feels like all the nice parts of Brooklyn, plus you can smell the ocean), and it has amazing access to both the ocean and the mountains.
 Regarding the residency program itself, it’s a small residency with no fellows which means lots of hands-on experience and great one-on-one teaching from attendings, and the match list isn’t too shabby either.